-It’s important to note that while you can adjust the date of the chart entry to reflect the date of service, you cannot backdate the date and time of the “signed at” stamp.
+It’s important to note that while you can adjust or change the date of the chart entry to reflect the date of service, you cannot backdate the date and time of the “signed at” stamp.
 To comply with charting regulations, Jane will accurately record and display the date and time that the chart entry was signed.

 You can, however, change the date of the chart entry to reflect the actual date of the visit in two ways.